 February 15th 2019

-Where does it fit into a skincare regime?
+How does aloe vera fit into a skincare regime?

 As both an SOS salve for sunburn and other skin ailments, as well as a daily moisturiser.
 The secret behind its sought-after skin-soothing abilities?
 Its wound healing and anti-inflammatory properties, highlights holistic aesthetic doctor Dr Rabia Malik, founder of The Peel Boutique, qualities that also offer welcome relief to those who suffer from other chronic inflammatory skin conditions such as eczema.
 “Aloe vera gel contains polysaccharides that stimulate new cell growth, helping with healing and cell renewal,” explains Dr Malik.
 “It also contains glycoproteins that help reduce inflammation, which in turn decreases skin redness and itchiness.”

-On a day to day basis, Dr Malik also highlights aloe vera gel’s use as an effective moisturiser (especially for oily skin types - more on that in the next point), plus its antioxidant properties give it an extra edge when it comes to supporting skin’s defences.
+Dr Malik also highlights aloe vera gel’s use as an effective moisturiser (especially for oily skin types - more on that in the next point), plus antioxidant properties give it an extra edge when it comes to supporting skin’s defences.
 “Due to its rich content of vitamins C and E, aloe vera, either on its own or as part of a formula in skin creams, may be of value for its anti-ageing benefits,” highlights pharmacist, natural health specialist and co-founder of Victoria Health, Shabir Daya.
 “Vitamin C helps promote collagen production and vitamin E aids cellular regeneration.”

 Many - it’s refreshingly universal in its appeal, with some provisos.
 “Sensitive skin that is prone to redness and itchiness may respond well to aloe vera gel, as well as oily skin types which would benefit from its antiseptic and hydrating properties,” recommends Dr Malik.
 While hydrating though, particularly parched skin types may require an additional moisturiser on top as in her experience, it may not be sufficient on its own.